 For the latest list of areas covered by the scheme, please visit the Health Education England website.

 How were the training places identified for the scheme?

-Training places were identified by Health Education England and NHS England and Improvement based on consistently hard to fill places which may be for reasons such as rurality, deprivation and being historically under doctored over the last four years.
+Training places were identified by Health Education England and NHS England based on consistently hard to fill places which may be for reasons such as rurality, deprivation and being historically under doctored over the last four years.

 How do trainees apply for the scheme?

 Those interested in the scheme should review their preferences within their GP application within Oriel prioritising a ‘hard to recruit to’ training place.
 In the event that any of the hard to recruit training places is oversubscribed, standard recruitment and selection processes for training places will be applied.
 For further detail, please visit the GPNRO website.

 What happens if a GP trainee on the scheme leaves early?

 GP trainees will need to sign an agreement to complete the three year placement, with no relocation option, prior to receiving the salary supplement.
 Should a trainee need to leave their training place before completing the three year placement, they would need to make a pro-rata repayment of the salary supplement.

 The HMRC have advised that these payments will be subject to tax.
 Therefore, tax will be taken at source via the trainee’s employer payroll.
 Trainees are encouraged to seek financial advice and speak to their local tax office if they believe they are exempt from this tax.